How Long Are The Golden Globes?

 The Golden Globes ceremony is often described as Hollywood's biggest party.
 It unites the best from both television and film and allows these high-profile stars to eat, drink, and be merry as they win awards.
 As a result, the live telecast is a little hard to control at times.
 Basically, how long the Golden Globes are depends on the actors — and whether they're willing to keep things short and sweet.

-According to TV Guide, the 2019 Golden Globes telecast is slated to last three hours from 8 p.m.
+The 2020 Golden Globes telecast is slated to last three hours from 8 p.m.
 ET to 11 p.m.
-ET on NBC.
+ET on NBC, according to TV Guide.
 If you also plan to watch the red carpet, that significantly extends the night.
-E!
-Has a countdown to the red carpet beginning at 4 p.m.
+E! has a countdown to the red carpet beginning at 4 p.m.
 ET, which will likely be full of predictions for the night ahead and nostalgic looks back to the previous year's fashion.

 Advertisement

-The official red carpet starts on E! at 6 p.m. and lasts until the show starts at 8 p.m.
+The red carpet, hosted by Ryan Seacrest, starts on E! at 6 p.m. and lasts until the show starts at 8 p.m.
 NBC also has its own red carpet broadcast starting at 7 p.m.
+ET.
+The Hollywood Foreign Press Association has also partnered with Facebook for an official red carpet pre-show beginning at 6 p.m.
 ET.
 Conceivably, you could turn a three-hour event into a seven-hour one if you watch every minute of red carpet and ceremony coverage.

 Of course, it's also possible the three-hour ceremony will last a little longer than expected.
-It is a live show after all.
-One of the biggest reasons that award shows run over is because the stars' speeches can sometimes get quite lengthy.
-It's hard to blame them for wanting their minute (or minutes) in the spotlight after winning such a prestigious award.
+It is a live show, after all.
+One of the biggest reasons that award shows run over is because the stars' speeches can get lengthy.
+It's hard to blame them for wanting their moment in the spotlight after winning such a prestigious award.

-And even though the orchestra begins to play after the alloted speech time expires, some people just keep right on talking.
+And even though the orchestra begins to play after the allotted speech time expires, some people just keep right on talking.
 Guillermo Del Toro chided the play-off music during the 2018 telecast after winning Best Director for The Shape of Water.
 "Lower the music," he said.
 "It's taken 25 years.
 Give me a minute.
 Give me a minute!"

 He ended up taking two and a half minutes.
 That itself doesn't sound like much, but when everyone is taking that, or more, it adds up.
 It's no wonder the orchestra can get a little trigger happy with the play-off music.